TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set, the default JavaScript in the header will be removed.

-         The default JavaScript are the browser detection variables.
+         The default JavaScript is the decryption function for email addresses.

          **Special case:** If the value is "**external**", then the default JavaScript is written to a temporary file and included from that file.